eloj/radix-sorting/README.md

 Because we're sorting random data, the column-skipping optimization and pre-sorted detection is extremely unlikely to kick in, so while the benchmark is realistic, it is by no means a best-case scenario.

+## <a name="downsides"></a> Downsides

+The main downside to _out-of-place_ implementations is that the natural interface is different from "regular" _in-place_ sorts.
+This becomes a problem when you need to conform to _pre-existing interfaces_ in e.g programming language standard libraries and tools.
+You can work around this in various ways, but this either sacrifices performance, or complicates the implementation.
+Take the hit of allocating and deallocating the auxilary storage every call, or keep a lazily or pre-allocated, and possibly growing, block of memory around that can be reused.

+They are also, as a general rule, not great for very small inputs.

 ## <a name="esoterics"></a> Esoterics